 Interaction between students and Student Services is confidential.
 We will not share any information that you provide (or any information and advice that we provide to you) with anyone outside of Student Services unless we have your written consent or sharing is necessary for an important lawful reason as specified in data protection law, for example:

 The information you provide (and any information and advice that we provide to you) will be destroyed 6 years after your last recorded encounter with Student Services.

 6(1)(f) – Processing is necessary for the purposes of UAL’s legitimate interests to provide support to students and to identify, report on and take actions to combat inappropriate behaviour.

 Places we may store your data include:

-None, unless you give explicit consent or the situation falls within the exceptions shown in the Confidentiality section below.
+None, unless you give explicit consent or the situation falls within the exceptions listed above..

 6 years after last recorded encounter.